 One of the coach’s players applied this story to baseball.
 That night, preparing for the game the next day, he dreamed about seeing the ball clearly and hitting the ball solid.
 He visualized a pitcher leaning, starting a wind up, and rocking back to deliver the ball; then seeing the pitcher’s arm whip over his head to deliver the pitch.
 He was so focused, even the seams of the ball were vivid and the ball seemed bigger than usual.
 He could see it coming into the strike zone and he visualized striding into the ball with all his weight.
 Then he started his swing and met the ball solid.

 The next day at batting practice, the player could tell something was different.
 What he had dreamed about the night before was becoming real.
 The ball was jumping off the bat.
 The game started and everything felt perfect for his first at bat of the day.
 It also helped that the wind was blowing from home plate to right field.
-The first pitch was a ball outside so he knew the pitcher would probably throw him a fastball right down the plate.
+The first pitch was a ball outside so he knew the pitcher would probably throw him a fastball right down the middle of the plate.
 The ball came towards home plate and it was almost in slow motion.
 The player met the ball with perfect timing, the ball jumped off the bat, the wind carried the ball, and it kept going over the right field fence.

 Even today the player remembers what the ball looked like coming towards the plate.
 You see, the player was me; my first home run.
 The lesson in thinking about this is that if you can imagine something happening in your mind, dream about it, and believe it can happen, there’s a much better chance it will.